hm-lang/core/proposals/functions.md

 # Functions

-Functions are defined using the `FN` keyword, or `MD` for class methods.
+Functions are declared using the `FN` keyword, or `MD` for class methods.
 The return type comes before `FN`, an optional function name follows, and the function arguments follow in parentheses.
 Examples: